erhmutlu/poogle-nlp/README.md

 ##### Elasticsearch Documents
 1. Entity

-An entity is like a variable, it has 3 field: entity_key, entity_synonyms, value.
+An entity is like a variable, it has 3 fields: entity_key, entity_synonyms, value.
 Example;
 ```json
 {